 Armored Car depot.
-Eleven men took part in the planning of the robbery,
+Eleven men take part in the planning of the robbery,

 and the thieves managed to steal 2 million

 dollars.
-They came just short of getting away with the crime, falling just
+They come just short of getting away with the crime, falling just

 short of the statue of limitations.
-The criminals turned on each other,
+The criminals turn on each other,

-and one of them made a deal with the FBI (Federal Bureau of Investigation) and
+and one of them makes a deal with the Federal Bureau of Investigation (FBI) and

-money was never found, and it is rumored to be hidden in the hills north of
+money is never found, and it is rumored to be hidden in the hills north of